Generate Test Data

 Operation Steps

-1. Under the Data Generation tab, find the target task, click on the task ID or the Actions column on the right side of the task, and click Details.
-Click Withdraw in the upper right corner of the Details page.
+Under the Data Generation tab, find the target task, click the task ID or the Actions column of the task, and click Details.
+Click Withdraw in the toolbar of the Details page.

-• Withdraw: The task status changes to Withdraw.
-If you need to re-edit the task, you can find the task in the Data Generation list, click on Duplicate under the Actions column on the right, and re-submit the task form.
+- Withdraw: The task status changes to Withdraw.
+If you need to re-edit the task, find it in the Data Generation list, click Duplicate under the Actions column, and submit the task form again.

 Approve Data Generation Task